rohitchavan-git/gitKraken-User-Guide/README.md

 13. The file has now moved to the "Staged Files" section.
 14. Type a messsage and commit.

-# Part 2: Working with Github
+# Chapter 2: Working with Github
 1. Go to github and create a new project: https://github.com/new
 2. Name it something descriptive, and make it private (So you can control who sees it), then click "Create repository"
 3. Copy the url in "Quick Setup"